krusoadi/PEP_V2/README.md

 - tkinter

 ### Logo
 The logo was created with [Onlinelogomaker](https://www.onlinelogomaker.com/).
+The pictures are made with Dall-e 2.0

 > [!WARNING]
 > Still under development